ng256/base16/README.md

 ___
  __base16 -sfx -o hello.bat -t Hello, world__

-Will store encoded file debug.log into self-extracting batch file on the screen.
+Will store encoded text into self-extracting batch file on the screen.
 The content of batch file "hello.bat" looks like this:

 ```cmd